Foster G. McGaw Prize for Excellence in Community Service

 - A trophy

-- Coverage in AHA News, Hospitals & Health Networks, and other health care publications
+- Coverage in AHA News and other healthcare publications

-- Up to three finalists will each receive $10,000 and mention in AHA News, Hospitals & Health Networks, and other health care publications
+- Up to three finalists will each receive $10,000 and mention in AHA News and other healthcare publications

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.